qaantum/Calculator/ios/XCODE_SETUP_CHECKLIST.md

 ### Build errors about missing files
 - **Fix**: Make sure all 7 Swift files are added to target
-- Select each file → File Inspector → Target Membership → Check "Cryptatext"
+- Select each file → File Inspector → Target Membership → Check "Ciphio"

 ---

 ## ✅ Verification

 After adding files, you should see in Xcode:
-- ✅ `CryptatextApp.swift` (with @main)
+- ✅ `CiphioApp.swift` (with @main)
 - ✅ `ContentView.swift`
 - ✅ `CryptoService.swift`
 - ✅ `PasswordGenerator.swift`